arnabm1/arnabm1.github.io/README.md

 ## Work Experience
 **Visiting Research Scholar @ Johns Hopkins University (_September 2023 - Present_)**
-- Working as a visiting research fellow as part of the EEHPC team at Johns Hopkins University under the guidance of Dr. Tinoosh Mohsenin.
+- Working as a visiting research fellow as part of the EEHPC team at Johns Hopkins University under the guidance of [**Dr. Tinoosh Mohsenin**](https://eehpc.ece.jhu.edu/tinoosh-mohsenin/).
 My main research interests in the role include hardware-aware regression-based fine-tuning, explainable AI, and incremental learning for vision, audio, WLAN, and time-series applications.

 **Graduate Research Assistant @ University of Maryland Baltimore County (_May 2022 - Present_)**
 - Working on building explainable AI models to interpret neural network decisions and develop generalized AI frameworks.